resonatehq/resonate/impl/sdk/ts/README.md

 An SDK for writing simple and elegant durable async await applications.

+## Why Resonate?
+Resonate offers a programming model that allows you to build distributed applications using an intuitive paradigm you already know — async await.

 ## What is Durable Async Await?

 Durable Async Await are Functions and Promises that maintain progress in durable storage.